Mayukhdeb/torch-dreams-runwayML/README.md

 3. Select the image you want to work with.

 4. Play around with the inference parameters and have fun!

+Try reading the [torch-dreams docs](https://app.gitbook.com/@mayukh09/s/torch-dreams/) to create fancier visualizations.

 ## Architecture
 Each Runway model consists of two special files: